-This benefit includes the Essential Health Benefits that have been mandated by the Affordable Care Act.
+These benefits meet the requirements for the pediatric vision Essential Health Benefits for the State of Nevada.

-The benefits available under the Pediatric Vision Plan include an eye exam each plan year, lenses each plan year, and frames from a formulary selection of pediatric frames, one each plan year.
-These are provided at no cost to the member.
-In lieu of eyeglasses, a contact lenses eye exam is covered once per plan year with a choice by the member of:
+The benefits available under the Pediatric Vision Plan include an eye exam each calendar year at no cost to the member.
+The plan also covers one set of lenses each calendar year and one set of frames from a formulary selection of pediatric frames each calendar year:

+- 1. For members not enrolled in an HDHP, at no cost to the member; or - 2.
+For members enrolled in an HDHP, subject to the combined Deductible, as provided in the Schedule of Benefits, and then at no additional cost.

+In lieu of eyeglasses, a contact lenses eye exam is covered once per calendar year with a choice by the member of:
-Standard (one pair annually) = 1 contact lens per eye (total 2 lenses)

-Monthly (six-month supply) = 6 lenses per eye (total 12 lenses)

-Bi-weekly (3 month supply) = 6 lenses per eye (total 12 lenses)

-Dailies (one month supply) = 30 lenses per eye (total 60 lenses)
+- 1. Standard (one pair annually) = 1 contact lens per eye (total 2 lenses) - 2.
+Monthly (six-month supply) = 6 lenses per eye (total 12 lenses); - 3.
+Bi-weekly (3 month supply) = 6 lenses per eye (total 12 lenses); or - 4.
+Dailies (one month supply) = 30 lenses per eye (total 60 lenses).